 The ones who celebrate your financial success and admire your determination are important.
 The ones who could care less or would rather discuss something else are also important.
 Their importance is to help realize that some relationships can do more harm than good.

-Whatever your everything is, I hope that you take a running start, jump in head first, and any other cheesy cliches you can think of.
-I want you to succeed, and other people want you to succeed.
-It's just a matter of finding out who those people are.
+Whatever your everything is, I hope that you take a running start, jump in headfirst, and any other cheesy cliches you can think of.
+I want you to succeed and other people like you to succeed.
+It’s just a matter of finding out who those people are.